earthstar-project/replica-server/README.md

 ```

 The order in which you specify extensions matters, as some extensions may do
-something which another extension depends upon, e.g.
+something which another extension depends upon, e.g. `ExtensionKnownShares` sets
-`ExtensionShareAllowListJson` sets up replicas which `ExtensionServeContent`
-will serve content from.
+up replicas which `ExtensionServeContent` will serve content from.

 Equally, requests will fall through extensions, returning on the first match.
 So
 sync extensions like `ExtensionSyncHttp` should come before
 `ExtensionServeContent`, so that requests to sync aren't swallowed.

-### ExtensionShareAllowListJson
+### ExtensionKnownShares

-This extension configures which shares your replica server is allowed to
+This extension configures which shares your replica server knows about and sync.
+Earthstar peers can only sync shares _they both know about beforehand_,
-synchronise.
-This protects your replica server from syncing untrusted data from
+protecting your replica server from syncing untrusted data with strangers.
+The
-strangers.
-The allow list is pulled from a JSON file on disk, and you can
+known share list is pulled from a JSON file on disk, and you can specify how the
-specify how the extension should create corresponding replicas for the shares.
+extension should create corresponding replicas for the shares.

 ### ExtensionSyncWebsocket